ShamylZakariya/Surfacer/Surfacer/NOTES.md

 	- is there a robust way to respond to this from a design standpoint?

 ## NOTES
-Contour where the last vertex == the first cause tons of problems. util::simplify will automatically remove that last vertex for me in the process of simplification.
+Contour where the last vertex == the first cause tons of problems. util::simplify automatically removes that last vertex for me in the process of simplification.